Student Complaint Process

 Online Education

-If a person bringing a complaint is not satisfied with the outcome of the institutional process for handling complaints, the complaint (except for complaints about grades or student conduct violations) may be appealed, within two years of the incident about which the complaint is made, to the SARA Portal Entity, which is the Washington Student Achievement Council.
+If a student bringing a complaint is not satisfied with the outcome of the institutional complaint process, the complaint (except for those about grades or student conduct violations) may be appealed—within two years of the incident—to the SARA Portal Entity in the home state of the institution.
+For Seattle University, this is the Washington Student Achievement Council (WSAC).

 Washington Student Achievement Council (WSAC)